kitchej/TCPLib/Documentation/docs.md

 * **is_full:**
-A boolean flag indicating if the server is full.
+A boolean indicating if the server is full.
 Read only.

 * **client_count:**